The Leafed Induced Subtree in chordal and bounded treewidth graphs: Introduction

 \section{Introduction}

-An important focus in the graph community is to find substructure in a graph.
-Since the 80's, a particular attention is given to subgraphs that are trees~\cite{ErSaSo1986,KlWe1991, PaTcXu1984,WaArUn2014}.
-While finding a spanning tree in a graph is almost trivial, adding constraints on the required spanning tree quickely increase the complexity of the problem.
+An important focus in the graph community is to find substructures in a graph.
+Since the 80's, a particular attention is given to subgraphs that are trees, see for instance the works of \cite{ErSaSo1986}, \cite{KlWe1991}, \cite{PaTcXu1984}, and \cite{WaArUn2014}.
+While finding a spanning tree in a graph is almost trivial, adding constraints on the required spanning tree quickly increases the complexity of the problem.
 For instance, one can ask for a spanning tree that maximizes its number of leaves.
-This problem, called \textsc{Maximum Leaf Spanning Tree} is known to be \textsf{NP}-hard even when the input graph is $4$-regular~\cite{GaJo1979}.
+This problem, called \textsc{Maximum Leaf Spanning Tree}, is known to be \textsf{NP}-hard even when the input graph is $4$-regular as shown by~\cite{GaJo1979}.

-Finding subgraphs of a graph that are trees with additional constraints find application in telecomunication network~\cite{BoChLi2005,ChLjRa2015}, in data mining~\cite{DeFeTiSaMc2014}, or in information retrieval~\cite{Za2005}.
+Finding subgraphs of a graph that are trees with additional constraints find application in telecommunication networks, as exposed by~\cite{BoChLi2005} and \cite{ChLjRa2015}, in data mining, as presented by~\cite{DeFeTiSaMc2014}, or in information retrieval, as shown by \cite{Za2005}.
 In this paper, we focus on \textsc{Fully Leafed Induced Subtrees}.
-This notion appears in~\cite{BlCaGo2018} and is later used in~\cite{AbBlGo2018,BlCaGoLaNaVa2018}.
+This notion is introduced by~\cite{BlCaGo2018} and is later used by~\cite{AbBlGo2018} and \cite{BlCaGoLaNaVa2018}.
 In this problem, one is given a graph and the goal is to find the induced subtree of this graph that maximizes the number of leaves.
-As discussed in~\cite{BlCaGoLaNaVa2018}, the fully leafed induced subtrees are expected to have application in chemical graph theory where they can represent natural structures like molecular network.
+As discussed by~\cite{BlCaGoLaNaVa2018}, the fully leafed induced subtrees are expected to have application in chemical graph theory where they can represent natural structures like molecular network.

 For full generality, we considered the {\textsc{Restricted Leafed Induced Subtree}} problem. \probl {\textsc{Restricted Leafed Induced Subtree}} {A graph $G$, a vertex $u\in V(G)$, and two integers $\aaa$ and $\bbb$.} {Does there exist an induced subtree of $G$ containing $u$ as an internal vertex with exactly $\aaa$ vertices and at least $\bbb$ leaves?}